How to make elderflower cordial and the best recipes to use it in

 - Aromatic icing

 Add a couple of teaspoons of elderflower cordial to icing sugar with enough water to make a thick, spreadable icing.
-Use to decorate biscuits, or thin down with a little more water to ice fairy cakes. - Fragrant cake
+Use to decorate biscuits or thin down with a little more water to ice fairy cakes. - Fragrant cake

 Mix a glug of cordial, a measure of vodka, some chopped fresh mint and a good squeeze of fresh lime in a glass, then top up with prosecco and soda water.

-Our favourite recipes using elderflower cordial
+The best recipes using elderflower cordial

-Elderflower, lemon and cherry cream flourless cake
+Elderflower, cherry and cream flourless cake

 Subscribe to our magazine